 An embryo, which is considered healthy with regard to the disease in question, can be transferred into the uterus.
 This reduces the risk of a baby being born with the disease in question from 25%-50% to 0.1%-0.5%.
 PGT is performed in two clinics in Sweden, in Gothenburg and Stockholm.
-The first child in Sweden born from a process involving PGT was born in Gothenburg in 1996, and today nearly 500 babies in Sweden have been born from a process involving PGT.
+The first child in Sweden born from a process involving PGT was born in Gothenburg in 1996 and in 2021 more than 700 babies in Sweden had been born from a process involving PGT.